-- Don personal protective equipment DO NOT APPROACH WITHOUT ADEQUATE PROTECTION - Contact dispatch to declare an incident; Request an appropriate response - Request ALS, if not already present or en route - Contact Medical Control to request an EMS MARK I KIT - Decontaminate as needed - ABCs and vital signs - Airway management with high concentration oxygen - If SEVERE signs and symptoms are present, administer three (3) atropine 2 mg autoinjectors and three (3) pralidoxime (2-PAM) auto-injectors in rapid succession (stacked).
+- Don personal protective equipment DO NOT APPROACH WITHOUT ADEQUATE PROTECTION - Contact dispatch to declare an incident; request an appropriate response - Request ALS, if not already present or en route - Contact medical control to request CHEMPACK Program Antidote Kits - Consider requesting an EMS physician to scene - Decontaminate as needed - ABCs and vital signs - Airway management with high concentration oxygen - If SEVERE signs and symptoms are present, administer three (3) atropine 2 mg autoinjectors and three (3) pralidoxime (2-PAM) auto-injectors in rapid succession (stacked).
 Atropine MUST be administered first - If MODERATE signs and symptoms are present, administer two (2) atropine 2 mg autoinjectors and one (1) pralidoxime (2-PAM) auto-injectors in rapid succession (stacked).
 Atropine MUST be administered first

-- EMS providers should be trained at the WMD Awareness level to use this protocol - The auto-injectors or other medications found in the EMS MARK I KIT are NOT to be used for prophylaxis - Children should be decontaminated and have expedited transport off scene, especially if they are demonstrating ANY signs or symptoms of exposure - Consult medical control before administering medication to children younger than 8 years of age - MARK I KIT medications may be used regardless of the expiration date
+- EMS providers should be trained at the WMD Awareness level to use this protocol - The auto-injectors or other medications found in the CHEMPACK Program Antidote Kits are NOT to be used for prophylaxis - Children should be decontaminated and have expedited transport off scene, especially if they are demonstrating ANY signs or symptoms of exposure - Consult medical control before administering medication to children younger than 8 years of age - CHEMPACK Program Antidote Kit medications may be used regardless of the expiration date